Otjiwarongo

 Otjiwarongo is situated in central-north Namibia on the TransNamib railway.
 It is the biggest business centre for Otjozondjupa Region.
 Otjiwarongo is located on the B1 road and its links between Windhoek, the Golden Triangle of Otavi, Tsumeb and Grootfontein, and Etosha National Park.
 It is one of Namibia's fast-growing towns, with a neat and peaceful quality environment and many excellent facilities, including supermarkets, banks, lodges, and hotels.
 Some of Namibia's best-known private game farms and nature reserves are located in and around the town.

 Otjiwarongo is one of Namibia's towns with a large population of German-speaking people.
 German influence is also evident in its Germanic buildings.
 The school "Donatus School Otjiwarongo" (D.S.O.) was once known as "Deutsche Schule Otjiwarongo".

 History

-The San and Damaras where the first settlers of the area, the Damaras from the Geio-Daman clan lived in the area from as early as 1390.
+The San and Damaras were the first settlers of the area, the Damaras from the Geio-Daman clan lived in the area from as early as 1390.
 The Damaras also named the city ǂKhanubes.
 German Namibians first settled in Otjiwarongo in 1900.
 A bloody war was fought in the area between the Hereros and the Germans in 1904 where many of the Herero people died.
 This happened sometime before Otjiwarongo was established as an administration point for the Germans and officially became a town.
 A narrow-gauge railway was built from Swakopmund on the coast, to the Otavi copper mine which helped Otjiwarongo become a prosperous agricultural centre.
-The three tribes where separated like in many of Namibia's towns, where each lived in a separate neighborhood: Ovambo Location, Damara Location and Herero Location respectively.
+The three tribes where separated like in many of Namibia's towns, where each lived in a separate neighbourhood: Ovambo Location, Damara Location and Herero Location respectively.
 The three locations together made up the suburb of Orwetoveni.